kly-hkust/kly-hkust.github.io/_pages/award.md

 # Awards

+### 2025
+- Gold Medal with the Congratulations of Jury, 2025 International Exhibition of Inventions Geneva
+    - Methods of preparinginorganic matrices for dosingdissolvable sodium chlorite forcontrolling algal growth in water

 ### 2024
 - Two Gold Medals, one Silver Medal, one Bronze Medal, 2024 International Exhibition of Inventions Geneva
     - Gold: Multi-purpose silica encapsulating matrix for long term usage in human and pets hygiene and cosmetic applications